keenlabs/Keen-Docs/source/api/reference.rst

 Payload
 -------

 Body should be a JSON object.
-One property is "clauses", which is a list of nested JSON objects with the following properties:
+One property is "filters", which is a list of nested JSON objects with the following properties:

-column_name (string)
+property_name (string)
 operator (string, valid values are eq, lt, gt, lte, gte value (primitive)
 The other optional property is "email", which is an email address which will receive a notification of extraction completion.
 If this property is omitted, no email is sent.